gosukiwi/vimo/README.md

     |-> Zen-mode (try it out!)

 # Quickstart Guide
-The [Quick Start Guide](doc/quick-start-guide.md) is the best place to start if you already know your way around Vim.
+The [Quickstart Guide](doc/quick-start-guide.md) is the best place to start if you already know your way around Vim.

 It explains Vimo's philosophy and shows examples in a cheatsheet fashion.